The Ten Commandments, or any similar set of rules, by any other name, are necessary to maintain order in society.

 "God said...but don't bother with that silliness..."

 If we had to call it the Sabbath and not Saturday, as God did when He made it holy, it would be much harder for us to ignore it and choose our own version instead of His.
-While most churches today change their "day of rest" to Sunday and ignore God's designated Sabbath, pastor Mehl let each person change it to "his own special day or days", probably a different one every week depending on personal wants or needs.
+While most churches today change their "day of rest" to the unholy day of Sunday and ignore God's designated Sabbath, pastor Mehl let each person change it to "his own special day or days".
+Since everyone's needs are different, this is probably a different one every week depending on personal wants or needs.
 I'm not sure which is worse, but both are disobedient to the word of God.

 You notice anything about the commanments?